Paul Stovall: College career

 Stovall enrolled at Pratt Community College.
 He appeared in 58 games, averaging 30.3 points for a total of 1,758 points and also registered 22.2 rebounds per game for a total of 1,288 rebounds, while finishing as the eighth-leading scorer and second-leading rebounder in junior-college basketball history.
+He was named to the 1969–70 All-American Junior College First Team, along with among others fellow future NBA player Steve Bracey.

 He transferred to Arizona State University at the end of his sophomore season.
 As a senior, he averaged 21.8 points (seventh in school history).
 He scored a career high against the University of New Mexico.
 He posted a career high 21 rebounds against the University of Utah.

 Stovall averaged 19 points and 12.4 rebounds in two seasons.
 He led his teams in scoring, rebounding and field goal percentage during both seasons.
 He graduated ranked first all-time among two-year players in school history in scoring average (19 points), rebounding average (12.4) and total rebounds (647).

 In 2006, he was inducted into the Arizona State University Sports Hall of Fame.
 In 2013, he was inducted into the Wichita Sports Hall of Fame.